sergeioff/Ubuntu-post-install/README.md

 * Artha
 * CompizConfig settings manager
 * Compiz plugins
-* Oracle java8
+* Oracle java 8
 * Numix gtk theme
 * Numix icons
+* Redshift

-After installation of software this script opens firefox with 3 tabs from which you can download and install latest versions of *sublime text*, *Dropbox* and *IntelliJ IDEA*.
+After installation of software this script opens firefox with 4 tabs from which you can download and install latest versions of *Dropbox*, *IntelliJ IDEA*, *Atom* and *Telegram*.

 ###Fix IDEA icon in numix icons style
 If you want to fix IDEA icon replace *pathToInstalledIDEA/bin/idea.png* with *images/idea.png* from this repository